couchbaselabs/cboperator-hol/eks/README.md

 ```
 In order to learn more about the arguments used, please follow the [README](https://github.com/sahnianuj/cb-loadgen) file.

-**Note**: There could be significant network latency between your laptop and Amazon EKS cluster so please take performance numbers with a grain of salt.
+**Note**: There could be a significant network latency between your laptop and Amazon EKS cluster so please take performance numbers with a grain of salt.

 # 5. Operations